kubedb/website/content/docs/platform/v2026.3.30/guides/cluster-management/cluster-workload.md

 You can also create new resources directly from any resource list page by clicking the `➕ Create` button, filling out the form, and submitting to create the resource.

-Explore the power of Kubernetes workload management in the AppsCode Dashboard for a seamless and efficient experience.
+Explore the power of Kubernetes workload management in the Platform Console for a seamless and efficient experience.